willfurnass/sheffield_hpc/sharc/software/apps/tensorflow.rst

 Installation in Home Directory - CPU Version
 --------------------------------------------

-In order to to install to your home directory, Conda is used to create a virtual python enviroment for installing your local version of Tensorflow.
+In order to to install to your home directory, Conda is used to create a virtual python environment for installing your local version of Tensorflow.

 First request an interactive session, e.g. with :ref:`qrshx`.